JakeCH03/News-Portfolio-Project/README.md

 This project is essentially a reddit clone.
 It makes use of https://www.elephantsql.com/ to store the database and https://render.com/ to deploy the website.
 On this website you are able to view and interact with articles and comments, posting, updating, deleting or upvoting/downvoting them.

-If you would like to clone this repo simply copy the code link (green code button seen above), open your terminal and cd into the folder you would like to clone it to, and run git cloen <link>.
+If you would like to clone this repo simply copy the code link (green code button seen above), open your terminal and cd into the folder you would like to clone it to, and run git clone <link>.

 Once you have it open in your code editor of choice, you should run npm install to make sure all dependancies are installed.